tigranb2/local-geth/README.md

 ```
 ./saveTx.sh range node
 ```
 range is an optional positve integer that denotes how many blocks before the current block to start checking transactions from.
 Default value is 500.

 node is an optional parameter that denotes which node to connect to.
-Leave blank to connect to node1. *The node you are connecting to must be online.*
+Leave blank to connect to node1.
+*The node you are connecting to must be online.*
 node should be in the following format:
 ```
 http://rpcaddr:rpcport
 ```
 rpcaddr and rpcport are defined in node1.sh and node2.sh

+The output goes to ./log.txt.
 # getTX.js
 In a node, type:
 ```